Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Elliptic estimates and trace theorems in the corner domain

-and we can prove the desired estimate for each $u_i$ to close the proof.
-In fact, we only need to focus on the estimate for $u_1$, and the remaining parts will be similar and classical.
+we need to prove the desired estimate for each $u_i$ to close the proof.
+In fact, it suffices to focus on the estimate for $u_1$ since the remaining parts will be similar and classical.

 A direct computation leads to the system for $u_1$:

 where

 In order to prove the estimate for $u_1$, we firstly deal with $g_1$ on $\Gamma_b$ to arrive at